June 9, 2022

 The shopping mall experience has undergone significant change in the past few years, and after two years of isolation, consumers are ready to return to the mall.
 If you’re responsible for a shopping mall floor plan and are ready to create a fun, favored, and profitable location, you must adapt to new consumer sentiments and embrace technologies that will dramatically improve your mall’s performance.
 Here are 7 ways to rethink your shopping mall plan going forward.

 Jump to a section…

-For even more ideas on how to future-proof your space, read our ebook on How Smart Buildings Reduce Operating Expenses & Unlock Revenue Opportunities.
+For even more ideas on how to future-proof your space, read our article Mall Design: How to Make Profitable Commercial Retail Properties.

 The rise of ecommerce means consumers have fewer reasons to need to visit the mall, but after two years of captivity, they definitely want to.
 Today’s shopper wants to go to the mall to meet a variety of needs: entertainment, leisure, dining, and, of course, shopping.
 It’s therefore paramount that today’s shopping mall plans bear that in mind.

 Food and dining are a big driver for visits, and we’ll cover that in greater detail below.
 Successful malls also incorporate cinemas, play areas, gaming arenas, and even bowling alleys into the mall experience.
 Some of the world’s most spectacular malls, like Mall of America, feature amenities as grandiose as amusement parks, aquariums, and water parks.
 Your mall may not need to go quite this far, but you do need to think about experiences that will drive foot traffic.
 Celebrated urban and retail planning thought leader Hussam Raouf’s article, "How to Design a Shopping Mall," is a must-read for those looking for modern insights into shopping mall planning.